PhD Degree Requirements

 Ethics Training

 Beginning in Fall 2022, the NEW Ethics and Academic Citizenship Requirement will replace the current Academic Integrity and Ethics Training Requirement.
 The new Ethics and Academic Citizenship Requirement will consist of two zero-credit, self-paced online courses: INT D 710: Ethics and Academic Citizenship (for both master’s and doctoral students) and INT D 720: Advanced Ethics and Academic Citizenship (for doctoral students only).
 There are no instructional fees associated with these courses.
-New students will be automatically registered in INT D 710 and must complete the course by the end of the forst term of their program.
+New students will be automatically registered in INT D 710 and must complete the course by the end of the first term of their program.

 The courses cover principles in Academic Citizenship, including topics such as academic integrity, research and workplace ethics, Indigenizing and decolonizing the academy, equity, diversity, and inclusivity, health and academic productivity, and ethical principles in university teaching.